 Application Submission and Deadline

 A completed application must be submitted by October 4, 2019.
 Applications must adhere to the length limitations of four pages, single-spaced with one-inch margins and no smaller than 12-point font.
 The reference list, itemized budget of expenses, and any additional items required for grant requests over $2000 do not count towards the 4 page limit.

-- Brief narrative of the purpose and importance of the project will be disseminated (1 paragraph)
+- Brief statement of how the results of the project will be disseminated (1 paragraph)